-Because the solution already contains a source of Pb^{2+} , we can use Le Châtelier's principle to predict that the solubility of $Pb(IO_3)2$ is smaller than that in our previous problem.
+Because the solution already contains a source of Pb2+, we can use Le Châtelier's principle to predict that the solubility of Pb(IO3)2 is smaller than that in our previous problem.

-There are several approaches to solving cubic equations, but none are computationally easy.
+There are several approaches to solving cubic equations, but none are computationally easy using paper and pencil.